Frequently asked questions

 About

-Arizona State University offers an expanding list of courses taught by leading experts in their respective fields.
-Courses either satisfy general studies requirements or are common prerequisites across a variety of majors.
+Arizona State University offers an expanding list of open-access courses taught by ASU faculty and available for people who are not formally admitted or enrolled at ASU.
+Universal Learner Courses (or ULCs) often satisfy general studies requirements or are common prerequisites across a variety of majors.

-ULCs offer a course experience designed to serve diverse learner audiences and feature active learning and project-based assessment.
-These courses are evaluated and designed by faculty to align with the same courses on campus and feature the same faculty.
+Yes, Universal Learner Courses provide a course experience that serves diverse learner audiences and features active learning and project-based assessment.
+These courses are evaluated and designed by ASU faculty to align with the same courses on campus and feature the same faculty.

 No, anyone who is not enrolled at ASU can take Universal Learner Courses.